TheAbys/devops-bootcamp-09-aws-java-maven-app/README.md

 - update my jenkins-library regarding deployment, had some error because of using "deploy" as function name instead of "call"
 - manual login on the ec2 instance
 - add ssh key for communicating with the other ec2 instance (one topic which was somehow not clarified or I didn't get it)

+# 8 - Deploy to EC2 server from Jenkins Pipeline - CI/CD Part 3

+Take over the version generating functionality from previous modules.
+I've already done that on Part 2.

+Pushing the version commit seems not to work with github.